 Normally, brokers liquidate your positions with a margin call and don’t let your balance go below zero.
 It is best to discuss this with your broker before starting to trade.

-Futures are time-bound contracts which expire on maturity.
-Perpetuals are a variation of Futures but without any expiration date.
+Futures are time-bound contracts that expire on maturity.
+Perpetuals are a variation of futures but without any expiration date.

 A contract used to speculate that a cryptocurrency will fall in value is called a short position.

 Today, many trading platforms offer both exchange and broker services.

 Ask your broker if they have any mechanism in place for this.
 Some brokers do not offer any protection against weekend price swings, making contracts riskier.

 Since the crypto markets never sleeps, most brokers offer trading round the clock, on all days.
 Some brokers will even offer a mobile app so that you can trade on the go.

 We believe eToro is one of the safest cryptocurrency brokers as it is regulated, stores crypto offline, and provides free insurance.
 A number of other brokers on this page offer similarly strong security.

 The best cryptocurrency broker for trading altcoins is KuCoin or Binance, as they have the widest selection of altcoins and offer a range of tools and features for advanced trading.

 A regulated broker or exchange is the safest and easiest way to buy cryptocurrency, but you can also buy crypto on a peer-to-peer marketplace, and some cryptocurrencies are available from crypto ATMs.

 Binance has the lowest trading fees at 0.1% or less, as well as free fiat deposits and withdrawals for certain methods.
 All deposit methods are free on eToro.